rockershead/Blockchain/README.md

 # Blockchain

-Blockchain.js implemented using functions instaed of classes.
+Blockchain.js implemented using functions instead of classes.